Undergraduate Program

 For a list of the courses required by each concentration, click on "Degree Requirements" in the "Undergraduate" menu.

 Our undergraduate program also offers opportunities to engage in education and service beyond classroom courses.
 Our Mathematics Consultation Clinic gives students experience working with local businesses and industry.
 Participating in the clinic gives credit for capstone requirement.
-In the summer, the mathematics department runs an excellent REU—research experiences for undergraduates.
 The math club sponsors mathematical talks designed for undergraduates.
 In our school outreach program, undergraduate volunteers tutor individuals or small group classes in local high schools.